 Dottie Anderson Citizens' Academy: HSB 101

 To this end, local government leaders have initiated programs promoting a better understanding of local governments.
 Variously referred to as Citizen Academies or Leadership Institutes, these programs seek to educate through direct contact with public officials, site visits, and hand on activities.
-These programs are fairly common throughout Texas and the nation at large.
+These programs are fairly common throughout Texas and the nation.

 In 2016, City Manager Stan R. Farmer developed a Citizens’ Academy for Horseshoe Bay called “HSB 101.”
 In remembrance of long time Horseshoe Bay resident Dottie Anderson, a spring 2019 graduate, the Academy has now been renamed the Dottie Anderson Citizens’ Academy.

-Attendees are limited to 15.
-If you are interested in learning about your local government and having a little fun in the process, please complete a very short half-page application and submit it to City Manager Stan Farmer via email.
+Attendees are usually limited to 15, however this fall we will limit the class size to 10 to be able to practice a little more social distancing.
+If you are interested in learning about your local government and having a little fun in the process, please complete a very short half-page application and submit to Stan Farmer via email.
 Applicants must be a City of Horseshoe Bay resident with preference given to full-time residents.
 If there are remaining seats available non-Horseshoe Bay residents may be considered.
 Emphasis will be given to creating a diverse class from as many different neighborhoods within Horseshoe Bay.

 There is an attendance policy for the class to ensure there is a full and dedicated class.
 Participants missing two or more classes do not graduate.
 They have the option to make up the classes they missed when the next HSB 101 class takes place.
 If they make up the sessions, they may graduate with the next class.